-Faculty are expected to complete an Application for Leave form (https://eleave.osu.edu) well in advance of a planned absence (for attendance at a professional meeting or to engage in consulting or to give an invited presentation) to provide time for its consideration and approval and time to assure that instructional and other commitments are covered.
+Faculty are expected to complete a request for absence form well in advance of a planned absence (for attendance at a professional meeting or to engage in consulting or to give an invited presentation) to provide time for its consideration and approval and time to assure that instructional and other commitments are covered.
 Discretionary absence from duty is not a right and the Chair retains the authority to disapprove a proposed absence when it will interfere with instructional or other comparable commitments.
 Such an occurrence is most likely when the number of absences in a particular semester is substantial.
 Faculty Rule 3335-5-08 requires that the Office of Academic Affairs approve any discretionary absence of ten or more consecutive business days.